 While you certainly wouldn’t buy a Rebel camera as a device to primarily shoot video with, it could still function like one in some ways.
 When it comes to features, there actually aren’t many.
 You do get full manual control of exposure and the benefit of recording high-quality audio through the external microphone jack, but there aren’t any helpful features found on other cameras like focus peaking or zebra patterns.
 Some will also miss the ability to record at 4K resolution or at 60 fps in 1080p mode and some will even miss the lack of any kind of slow-motion mode at 120 fps or more.
 Luckily, the T6s delivers in terms of quality of the recorded footage.
 It’s not the best around, but still of above average quality, even at higher ISO values and we couldn’t really ask much more at this price point.
 The autofocus in video mode also performs great and outclasses most of other DSLRs in its class due to the new Hybrid CMOS AF III focus system.
 This is another area in which the T6s excels over the T6i as it offers better continuous AF performance in video mode.
 There also one additional feature and that’s HDR video.
 It does what it is supposed to do, but the results aren’t really that dramatic and the footage looks only marginally better than in regular video mode.
 You are also stuck with 720p resolution and no manual exposure control, so this mode really has limited use.
 So, if you are happy with a DSLR that can record good quality video and has good AF performance, but you don’t need many advanced features, you should be quite happy with what the T6s has to offer.

 This brings us to the all-important image quality.
-While the improvements that come with the new 24 megapixel sensors aren’t groundbreaking in any way, we are still content with what we get.
+While the improvements that come with the new 24 megapixel sensors like the Pentax K3 aren’t groundbreaking in any way, we are still content with what we get.
 While there is a noticeable increase in detail due to the higher resolution, what really jumps out is the improved dynamic range.

 The older 18-megapixel sensors suffered from large amounts of noise in shadow areas, especially when you tried to bring them up in post-processing.
 While the T6s still doesn’t offer class-leading performance in this regard it’s still largely improved over the old sensors and thing now look quite good.
 The noise performance has also been improved, but not as much as the dynamic range.
 This results in T6s being able to produce some really nice looking photos in almost all conditions, especially if you pair it with quality glass.